hedyhli/adventofcode/README.md

 long, modular solutions are always documented, but rarely (if not at all) unit-tested

+**principles**

+- no custom library imports (only stdlib)
+- each puzzle is **standalone**. they can be run using the standard compiler/interpreter
+- standard I/O is used for input and output

-**does this have solutions in your favorite programming language?**
+**does this have solutions in my favorite programming language?**

 take a look at the language usage breakdown, if the git forge you're reading this from supports it.